herbertpk/wazuh-alert-notifier/README.md

-# Wazuh Alert Notifier
+# Wazuh Whatsapp Notifier

 ## Project Description

-The Wazuh Alert Notifier is a Go-based integration tool designed to forward Wazuh alerts to WhatsApp using the Green API.
+The Wazuh Watsapp Notifier is a Go-based integration tool designed to forward Wazuh alerts to WhatsApp using the Green API.
 This integration allows real-time notifications of security alerts by automatically sending messages to a specified WhatsApp chat or group whenever a significant event is detected by Wazuh.

 ## Key Features